 - A detailed mine plan and schedule by Xenith consulting details an 8 year open cut mine, with average annual production of 400,000 tonnes of ore per annum, yielding 200,000 mtu of WO3 (1mtu = 10kg)

-- Ore to be crushed and processed, primarily through a gravity circuit supplemented with a simple flotation circuit
+- Ore to be crushed and processed, primarily through a gravity circuit, with dressing of the gravity concentrates using flotation and magnetic separation.

 - All relevant approvals for open cut mining have now been obtained